How can I back up a DynamoDB table to Amazon S3?

 Use Amazon EMR to export your data to an S3 bucket.
 You can do so using either of the following methods:

 - Run Hive/Spark queries against DynamoDB tables using DynamoDBStorageHandler.
 For more information, see Exporting data from DynamoDB.

-- Use the open-source emr-dynamodb-tool to export/import DynamoDB tables.
+- Use the open-source emr-dynamodb-tool on GitHub to export/import DynamoDB tables.

 Keep in the mind the following pros and cons when using these methods:

 - Pros: If you're an active Amazon EMR user and are comfortable with Hive or Spark, then these methods offer more control than the native Export to S3 function.
 You can also use existing clusters for this purpose.

 - Cons: These methods require you to create and maintain an EMR Cluster.
 If you use DynamoDBStorageHandler, then you must be familiar with Hive or Spark.